 - Quote with P.O. number returned to the hotel within 21 days from the date the quote received.
 Once the contracted hotel receives the P.O., the terms and conditions of the quote are binding.

-The Stanford Travel Card (TCard) is the preferred payment method for lodging and hotel costs.
+The Stanford Travel Card (TCard) is the recommended payment option for any travel costs that will not be reimbursed through the per diem method.
 Alternatively, personal funds may be used and a request for reimbursement can be submitted after the trip.
+For more information on reimbursement methods, see the Topic Overview: Business and Travel Expense Policies page.

 In the cases where lodging arrangements include contracts or agreements with terms and conditions requiring a signature, such as for the lease of a home or room blocks for 10 or more travelers, these should be booked through the appropriate channel and paid through a requisition in iProcurement; not with personal funds or TCard.

-More information about payment and reimbursement methods and associated policies and guidelines can be found on the Lodging Policy page.
+More information about lodging policies and guidelines can be found on the Lodging Policy page.